 Tools?
 For ages, humans are looking for the best tools that can accomplish a specific task in a certain way to achieve their goals.
 Consequently, nothing much changed after years of evolution.

 In modern days, humans are still finding the right tools for getting things done.
-Are you looking for the free online Content writing tools which help to boost your productivity, manage your time & project well, or are free/paid (affordable) to use?
+Are you looking for free online Content writing tools which help to boost your productivity, and manage your time & project well, or are they free/paid (affordable) to use?

 When I started Freelance Writing back in 2017, I did end up searching for the divine tools to create masterpieces for my freelancing clients who had never gone in the right direction.
 In return, I did waste much time in this mindless exploration because no one was there to help me.

 You know the problem with this mindless hunt for the right tools for GTD is challenging because we all have a bunch of options to choose from.

 Take a word processor as an example.
 You need an editor, just to put word while typing.
 Are you interested in spending all your precious time trying Microsoft Word, Google Docs, Zoho Writer, Evernote, or Grammarly?
 If you started trying some tools for one single task- i.e., writing, you end up spending a whole week on all these free online content writing tools.
 In the end, nothing conclusive to suggest.

 Another way is to look at a detailed review or comparison, where someone you trust is spending their time using all of them.
 Well, I am one who did try and happy to show which helps you too.

-I curated my list of suggested free online content writing tools for newbie Freelance Content Writers to start their writing career.
+I curated my list of suggested free online content writing tools for newbie Freelance Content Writers to start their writing careers.
 Besides a laptop and some writing notepads, you need these tools to become successful in your writing business.

 Writer’s Pick: Archives.

-Let’s look at the nine essential tools you need to start freelance writing business and land/work with some clients.
+Let’s look at the nine essential tools you need to start a freelance writing business and land/work with some clients.

 9 best free online content writing tools for new freelance writers